National Archives of Canada : Archives Search

 Diane's Database.
-A work in progress - Nearly 150,000 entries.
+A work in progress - Over 160,000 entries.
 Includes all of the French Canadians who settled in Detroit, Michigan and Sandwich/Windsor, Ontario prior to 1783, Scottish Peers and the descents of French Canadian & American Immigrants from Medieval Noble & Royal Families.

 Canadian Mining Hall of Fame